ray-x/dotfiles/README.md

 ## Shell

-* OMZshell is good, iterm2 is popular, but I turned to zprezto(with powerlevel10) + kitty.
+* OMZshell is good, iterm2 is popular, but I turned to zim(Zsh IMproved FrameWork ) + powerlevel10 + kitty.
 It is cooool and faster. nvim+kitty split view:

     ![vim_ide with nvim+kitty](https://github.com/ray-x/dotfiles/blob/master/img/kitty.jpg)

+zimfw is faster than oh-my-zh and zpreztor regarding the loading speed.